forguncyglobal/forguncyglobal.github.io/docs/5-working-with-forguncy-builder/6-commands.md/4-Update-data-table.md

 ## To update Single Table

 The image below shows the screen for updating, adding, and deleting a single table.
-Click **Enable transaction processing** to operate with the records of multiple tables at once by executing a single command.
+Refer below screenshot for the field selection.

 ![command-update-data-table](/assets/images/product-images/command-update-data-table.png)
 {:.dropshadow}

+Click **Enable transaction processing** to operate with the records of multiple tables at once by executing a single command.

 ## To update Multiple Tables